jamieernest/LoginToSonicWall/README.md

 ## y it no work after restart

  - cos it not running
- - if you want it to run on startup, run `startup.bat` and it will create a shortcut in your startup folder
+ - if you want it to run on startup, make a shortcut of run.bat and put it in %APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup

 ### Made with ❤️️ - jamieernest